The Sunshine Coast is teeming with coastal and hinterland wilderness areas, within which are some of the best camping spots in South East Queensland.

 4. Coochin Creek Camping Area

 Thanks to its proximity to broad and bountiful Coochin Creek, Coochin Creek Camping Area is an angler’s dream.
 With a nearby boat ramp, toilets, barbecues and all kinds of vehicle access for campers and caravanners, the camping area’s green and well-shaded sites offer basic facilities in the perfect place for water-based activities; the campground’s location also makes mosquito repellent highly recommended.
-Accessible from the Bruce Highway in Beerburrum State Forest, Coochin Creek confluences with the ocean 3km upstream from Pumicestone Passage, which itself is located in the popular waterway between Bribie Island and the mainland.
+Accessible from the Bruce Highway in Beerburrum State Forest, Coochin Creek confluences with Pumicestone Passage and then the ocean a further 3km upstream, while the Passage is located in the popular waterway between Bribie Island and the mainland.

 5. Charlie Moreland Camping Area